This is how much Instagram influencers actually earn on a monthly basis

 View this post on Instagram

 The first key takeaway from HypeAuditor’s report is that half of the influencers surveyed (48.5 percent) say they make money from their Instagram account.
-On average, an influencer earns US$2,970 (Rs 2.21 lac approx.) per month.
+On average, an influencer earns US$2,970 per month.
 However, there are significant differences in income among accounts, notably depending on the number of followers.
-Micro-influencers (between 1,000 and 10,000 followers) make an average US$1,420 (Rs 1.5 lac approx.) per month.
-Mega-influencers (more than one million followers) make US$15,356 (Rs 11.4 lac approx.) per month.
+Micro-influencers (between 1,000 and 10,000 followers) make an average US$1,420 per month.
+Mega-influencers (more than one million followers) make US$15,356 per month.

 Still, among holders of accounts with between 1K and 10K followers, only 22.99 percent report making money, compared to 68.75 percent of accounts with 500K to one million followers.

 Differences were also seen in relation to the influencers’ fields of expertise.
-The average influencer makes US$31 (Rs 2,306) per hour, but a beauty specialist will earn double that, with US$60 (Rs 4,464) per hour, a record across categories (in relation to the time spent on maintaining the account).
-Some superstars can reap as much as US$187 (Rs 13,918) per hour.
+The average influencer makes US$31 per hour, but a beauty specialist will earn double that, with US$60 per hour, a record across categories (in relation to the time spent on maintaining the account).
+Some superstars can reap as much as US$187 per hour.
 Overall, the categories making influencers the most money are animals, business and marketing, and fitness and sport.

 Less than 5 percent live on their Instagram income